PlayeRom/flightgear-addon-canvas-skeleton/README.md

 canvasSkeletonAddon.Bootstrap.init(addon);
 ```

 In this case, your addon will use two namespaces: `__addon[org.flightgear.addons.CanvasSkeleton]__` and `canvasSkeletonAddon`.
-The files `addon-main.nas` and `Loader.nas` will be loaded into the first namespace.
-The rest of the Nasal files that are not Canvas widgets will be loaded into the second namespace.
+The files `/addon-main.nas`,  `/Config.nas` and `/Loader.nas` will be loaded into the first namespace.
+The rest of the Nasal files (that are not Canvas widgets) will be loaded into the second namespace.

 As you can see, there are many solutions you can use.
 By default, the framework loads Nasal files into `__addon[your-addon-id]__`, which means it does not create additional namespaces, keeping everything in one place.